jpabadir/pace-c/documentation/peer-testing-1/heuristic-evaluation-experiment-instructions.md

 - Duration of the tasks should be approximately 40 minutes total.
 - Be ready to document observations during the evaluations.
 - have a list of online questions ready for participants to complete by applying _Google Forms_.
 Questions can be usability related or open-ended.
 The Questionnaire should be 5-point Likert scale.
 - I have created a google form for the questionnaire.
-Link:https://docs.google.com/forms/d/1K0egKKFqWlHBHL8dpMpvDg4dmS5h3WP_Hp-WnMYRE7Q/prefill.
+Link: https://docs.google.com/forms/d/1K0egKKFqWlHBHL8dpMpvDg4dmS5h3WP_Hp-WnMYRE7Q/prefill.

 ### Setup your PC: ###
+Choose one of the following software to install for remote control:
-- Please make sure you **install ZOOM** properly on your PC rather than on a phone or a tablet device before running the sessions.
+- Make sure you **install ZOOM** properly on your PC rather than on a phone or a tablet device before running the sessions.
 Click the following link to download: https://zoom.us/download.
-- To using remote accessing, make sure you installed the **Chrome Remote Desktop option**.
+- Make sure you install the **Chrome Remote Desktop option**.
 When you are done installing it, a one-time code will be generated for access.
 You will tell the participants the code for getting access.
-Click the following link to download:https://remotedesktop.google.com/support/.
+Click the following link to download: https://remotedesktop.google.com/support/.

 ## Tests in process ##
 - As required by Dr. Bowen, we have two sessions for each person in the team: **one remote and one thinkalound**.
 In addition, all the sessions will be carried out online through ZOOM meeting and you need to record the screen and audio during these sessions.